Isidore-Newman-School/Creative-Coding-2017/Classwork/problemSet_0/3_functions.md

 ---

-## I. Abstraction
+## I. Why functions?

+A functions is a block of code that performs a task or calculates a value.
+This block of code is referred to by a name (e.g. `background()`).

 Functions are important in computer science for:
-* making code easier to read and understand
+1. making code easier to read and understand
-* preventing code repetition
+2. preventing code repetition

-*Abstraction* in computer science is the process of organizing complex code into discrete, simple units.
+**Abstraction** in computer science is the process of organizing complex code into discrete, simple units.
 Writing functions is one example of abstraction at play: by grouping lines of code under the heading of a function name, we reduce the complexity of our program and make it easier to understand.

 As an example, the function **newmanColors()** is an easy way to designate that we'll apply Newman colors to shapes (as opposed to **jesuitColors()** which might apply blue colors).
 The Newman function sets the stroke to Newman green and the fill to white: